jedi661/UoFiddler/README.md

 - Add Icons
 - F1-F12 keys reserved for tabs
 - Page up page down also changes the tabs
+- Textures: Added a sound function that allows only the sound to be heard while deactivating the MessageBox when the sound function is active.
+- TileData LandTile: Sound enabled during caching.

 Version 4.11.18
 - Added a Performzoomstep to the map.